Polarization and multiscale structural balance in signed networks: Results

-Here we introduce the Multiscale Semiwalk Balance (MSB) approach to SBT.
-We first develop it without considering the role of edge weights, which, as discussed below, appear in our approach naturally also in the context of unweighted networks.
+Here we introduce Multiscale Semiwalk Balance (MSB) approach which provides solutions to all of the above-mentioned problems.

+We first develop it without considering the role of edge weights, which, as we discuss later, appear in our approach naturally also in the context of unweighted networks.
 Once the core framework is established, we show that it automatically extends to weighted graphs in a meaningful way.
-The main text focuses on strong balance, while the analogous measures of weak balance are discussed in Methods, Sec.~\ref{sec:methods:weak-balance}.
+Moreover, here we focus on the undirected version of MSB and strong balance.
+In Sec.~\ref{sec:directed} we generalize our approach to directed signed graphs and in Methods, Sec.~\ref{sec:methods:weak-balance}, to the weak notion of structural balance.